-FE models for the fatigue assessment of welded details by the hot spot stress method should be modelled as follows:
+(1) FE models for the fatigue assessment of welded details by the hot spot stress method should be modelled as follows:

-The size of the elements within the region of stress extrapolation in the detail should be chosen with regard to the reference stress extrapolation points.
+a) The size of the elements within the region of stress extrapolation in the detail should be chosen with regard to the reference stress extrapolation points.
 The latter should coincide with the elements’ mid-side or edge nodes (see 8.2.3(6)).

-The maximum aspect ratio of finite elements (i.e. the ratio of the longest dimension to the shortest dimension in the element) should be kept below 3.
+b) The maximum aspect ratio of finite elements (i.e. the ratio of the longest dimension to the shortest dimension in the element) should be kept below 3.
 Within the stress extrapolation region, a ratio of 1,0 should be used in conjunction with “coarse” mesh and a ratio between 1,0 and 2,0 elsewhere.

-Mesh transitions, from a “fine” meshed to a “coarse” meshed region should be gradual and smooth, when this transition is placed adjacent to the reference stress extrapolation points.
+c) Mesh transitions, from a “fine” meshed to a “coarse” meshed region should be gradual and smooth, when this transition is placed adjacent to the reference stress extrapolation points.

-Mid-plane orientation: shell elements should be placed with their middle surface at the mid-plane of the modelled plate.
+d) Mid-plane orientation: shell elements should be placed with their middle surface at the mid-plane of the modelled plate.
 Where there is an eccentric connection between adjacent plates, appropriate plates may be modelled with the offset function which is available in most FE programs.

-For structural hollow section joints second order solid elements with reduced integration are recommended.
+e) For structural hollow section joints second order solid elements with reduced integration are recommended.
 At least two elements through wall thickness are in general needed in this case.
 For modelling the welds, quadratic triangular prism elements with six nodes are recommended.

-Modelling of the welds: when fatigue assessment is performed using the hot spot stress method, the model may omit explicit modelling of the welds, except in the following two cases:
+f) Modelling of the welds: when fatigue assessment is performed using the hot spot stress method, the model may omit explicit modelling of the welds, except in the following two cases:

-when the weld is the main source of stress concentration, such as in transverse attachments (e.g. see details in prEN 1993-1-9:2023, Table 8.4 rows 6 to 8),
+1) when the weld is the main source of stress concentration, such as in transverse attachments (e.g. see details in prEN 1993-1-9:2023, Table 8.4 rows 6 to 8),